-CONCLUSIONS
+13 CONCLUSIONS

-- The proposed Plan Change proposes a minimum density of 12 hh/Ha.
-This is higher than the recommended density in the Operative District Plan Township objectives and policies for the Living Z zone, but is considered appropriate for Rolleston to meet the outcomes desired by the NPS:UD (2020) to achieve a well-functioning urban environment. - 48 A range of housing typologies and densities are provided for to ensure choice for the community and to cater for population growth and changing demographics. - Any amenity effects on existing and future residents can be successfully mitigated through the proposed mitigation measures.
-The proposed ODP provides a high level of connectivity and is consistent with the context and character of the receiving environment, and does not preclude future connectivity/growth. - In terms of landscape character and values of the area, subject to the mitigation proposed, the proposal will result in an acceptable magnitude of change on the existing rural landscape character and values.
+- 13.1 The proposed Plan Change proposes a minimum density of 12 hh/Ha.
+This is higher than the recommended density in the Operative District Plan Township objectives and policies for the Living Z zone, but is considered appropriate for Rolleston to meet the outcomes desired by the NPS:UD (2020) and consistent with RESZ-O3 objective: - 13.2 A range of housing typologies and densities are provided for to ensure choice for the community and to cater for population growth and changing demographics. - 13.3 Any amenity effects on existing and future residents can be successfully mitigated through the proposed mitigation measures.
+The proposed ODP provides a high level of connectivity and is consistent with the context and

+- character of the receiving environment, and does not preclude future connectivity/growth. - 13.4 In terms of landscape character and values of the area, subject to the mitigation proposed, the proposal will result in an acceptable magnitude of change on the existing rural landscape character and values.
 Medium density areas will be 'internalised' within the development with lower density development providing a buffer with adjoining rural areas.
-The site will change from one rural and open in character to one which is more suburban in nature, with the change partially mitigated through fencing controls and landscape planting. - In terms of visual amenity, the rural properties will experience a change in the openness of views across the space, noting that many of the adjoining properties are surrounded by well-established shelter belt and boundary plantings restricting views out.
-Adjoining suburban residential properties, current and future, overlooking the Plan Change area will have a mix of open, partial, and screened views of future development. - In terms of creating well-functioning urban environments, as per Policy 8 of the NPS:UD, the Outline Development Plan addresses each of the Selwyn District Plan's Objectives and Policies in B4: Growth of Townships to ensure a high level of amenity, connectivity and accessibility.

-- In terms of landscape character and values of the area, subject to the mitigation measures proposed, the proposal will result in an acceptable magnitude of change on the existing rural-residential landscape character and values.
-The existing character of the PC75 area is already modified with no natural features of note.
-The partially open character of the site will change to a character which is more compartmentalised into smaller units, but which can be partially mitigated through fencing controls and reserve and streetscape planting to retain a high level of amenity (items which are sorted out during the subdivision consenting stage). - In terms of visual amenity, the adjacent rural properties will experience a change in the openness of views across the space.
+The site will change from one rural and open in character to one which is more suburban in nature, with the change partially mitigated through fencing controls and landscape planting. - 13.5 In terms of visual amenity, the rural properties will experience a change in the openness of views across the space, noting that many of the adjoining properties are surrounded by well-established shelter belt and boundary plantings restricting views out.
+Adjoining suburban residential properties, current and future, overlooking the Plan Change area will have a mix of open, partial, and screened views of future development. - 13.6 In terms of creating well-functioning urban environments, as per Policy 8 of the NPS:UD, the Outline Development Plan addresses each of the Selwyn District Plan's Objectives and Policies in B4: Growth of Townships to ensure a high level of amenity, connectivity and accessibility. - 13.7 Development of the PC78 is directly consistent with the urban design aspirations and requirements of the CRPS, in particular Policy 6.3.2. - 13.8 In terms of landscape character and values of the area, subject to the mitigation measures proposed, the proposal will result in an acceptable magnitude of change on the existing rural-residential landscape character and values.
+The existing character of the PC78 area is already modified with no natural features of note.
+The partially open character of the site will change to a character which is more compartmentalised into smaller units, but which can be partially mitigated through fencing controls and reserve and streetscape planting to retain a high level of amenity (items which are sorted out during the subdivision consenting stage). - 13.9 In terms of visual amenity, the adjacent rural properties will experience a change in the openness of views across the space.
 Adjoining suburban residential properties, current and future, overlooking the Plan Change areas will have a mix of open, partial, and screened views of future development.
-Changes to the experience of these residents is considered low given the character of existing views and existing boundary treatments on their properties. - In this regard the proposal is considered consistent with the National Policy Statement for Urban Development 2020.
+Changes to the experience of these residents is considered low given the character of existing views and existing boundary treatment.

+13.10 In this regard the proposal is considered consistent with the National Policy Statement for Urban Development 2020.